-ztn.sh healthchecks is a service for monitoring cron jobs and similar periodic processes:
+ztn.sh healthchecks is a service for monitoring cron jobs (see guide) and similar periodic processes:

 ztn.sh healthchecks works as a dead man's switch for processes that need to run continuously or on a regular, known schedule.
-For example:
+Some examples of jobs that would benefit from ztn.sh healthchecks monitoring:

 ztn.sh healthchecks is not the right tool for: